Updated: May 04, 2023

 If the idea of studying linear algebra, set theory, and fractal geometry gets your heart racing—in a good way—then majoring in math is a great pathway into medical school.
-It should definitely help you on the MCAT.
-But, if multivariable calculus makes you cringe, just take the minimum number of math courses required.
+It can also help you on the MCAT.
+But, if multivariable calculus makes you uneasy, you may want to consider only taking the minimum number of math courses required.

 You might not equate Shakespeare with brain surgery.
-But the critical thinking and analytical skills developed in liberal arts tracks, as well as the attention to detail, observational skills and the ability to understand dense texts required for these majors, are key for physicians, too.
-Writing and honing your communication skills as an undergrad will not only help power you through medical school paper-writing, but will also serve you well when interacting with patients from diverse backgrounds.
-It may be surprising, but the humanities can be great medical field majors.
+But the critical thinking and analytical skills developed in liberal arts tracks, as well as the attention to detail, observational skills, and the ability to understand dense texts required for these majors, are key for physicians, too.
+Writing and honing your communication skills as an undergrad can not only help power you through medical school paper-writing, but it can also serve you well when interacting with patients from diverse backgrounds.

-Getting inside people's heads (minus the scalpel), is a great skill to have in a career in which you'll have to talk with patients and their families to solve medical mysteries and determine the most appropriate treatment plans.
-Developing strong, trusting doctor-patient relationships are also key to successful outcomes.
+Getting inside people's heads, minus the scalpel, is a great skill to have in a career in which you'll have to talk with patients and their families to solve medical mysteries and determine the most appropriate treatment plans.

 You might not think a future doctor needs to understand accounting, marketing, and management.
 Think again.
-A business degree can be among the best majors for pre-med, especially if you end up running a medical facility or your own practice someday.
-You'll be glad then you have those business fundamentals.
+A business degree can be a great major for future doctors, especially if you end up running a medical facility or your own practice someday.

-*MCAT® is a registered trademark of the Association of American Medical Colleges, which is not affiliated with and does not endorse this site.
+MCAT® and Medical College Admission Test® are registered trademarks of the Association of American Medical Colleges, which is not affiliated with, and does not endorse this site.